 Electronic Monitoring: Equipment that helps to monitor the whereabouts and/or activities of those on supervision.
 The Department of Corrections most frequently utilizes the following equipment:

 - Global Position System (GPS) provides constant information on the whereabouts of an offender.

 - Alcohol Monitoring is completed through the use of the Transdermal Alcohol Device (TAD), which provides a continuous measure of alcohol content based on perspiration, or through a Soberlink, which allows for testing on a set schedule.

 - Radio Frequency (RF) indicates whether or not a person is inside their residence.

-Extended Supervision: A period of a prison sentence that is allowed to be served in the community and under the supervision of a probation/parole agent for crimes committed before or after December 31, 1999.
+Extended Supervision: A period of a prison sentence that is allowed to be served in the community and under the supervision of a probation/parole agent for crimes committed on or after December 31, 1999.
 A judge determines the original length of time of incarceration and extended supervision at sentencing.

-Hold: A common term referencing a temporary incarceration pending an investigation of a potential violation of supervision or revocation of supervision.
+Hold: A common term referencing temporary incarceration pending an investigation of a potential violation of supervision or revocation of supervision.
 Holds are placed and lifted at the discretion of the Division of Community Corrections.

 Jail Sanction: A short term of jail imposed by the Department of Corrections in response to a violation of community supervision.

 Parole: A period of a prison sentence that is allowed to be served in the community and under the supervision of a probation/parole agent for crimes committed before December 31, 1999.
 The Wisconsin Parole Commission is the final authority for granting discretionary parole.

 Personal Protective Equipment (PPE): Any type of specialized clothing or equipment, such as gowns, gloves, masks, goggles and/or respirators, worn to prevent exposure to communicable diseases.